GalleryPlanner: Complete User Guide

 Step 2: Set Your Wall Dimensions

-When you first open the app, you'll see the Wall Configuration panel:
+When you first open the app, you'll see the Wall Settings panel:

 - Enter your wall width and height in inches or centimeters